restic/restic/doc/045_working_with_repos.rst

 minimum restic version required to access the repository.
 For example the repository format version 2 is only readable using restic 0.14.0 or newer.

-Upgrading to repo version 2 is a two step process: first run ``migrate upgrade_repo_v2`` which will check the repository integrity and then upgrade the repository version.
+Upgrading to repository version 2 is a two step process: first run ``migrate upgrade_repo_v2`` which will check the repository integrity and then upgrade the repository version.
 Repository problems must be corrected before the migration will be possible.
 After the migration is complete, run